Vastaamo data breach: Legal aftermath

 In February 2023, 25-year-old Aleksanteri Kivimäki was extradited to Finland from France.
 He has since been kept in custody over crimes related to the hacking of patient records from the Vastaamo psychotherapy centre.

 In April 2023, Helsinki District Court sentenced the ex-CEO of Vastaamo, Ville Tapio, to a three-month suspended sentence.
 He was found guilty of a data protection crime mandated in the General Data Protection Regulation (GDPR).

+In December 2025, the Helsinki Court of Appeal unanimously acquitted ex-CEO Ville Tapio of all charges, finding insufficient evidence of the gross negligence required for criminal liability.

 In October 2023, Aleksanteri Kivimäki was charged with stealing records of psychotherapy patients and over 21,000 counts of extortion.
 His trial was scheduled to start on 13 November.

 In April 2024 Aleksanteri Kivimäki was sentenced to six years and three months in prison.
 Author and information technology consultant Petteri Järvinen has used the relatively light sentence as proof that cybercrime often has no serious consequences for the perpetrator in Finland, even if the victims suffer from its results for the rest of their lives.

 In September 2025 Kivimäki was released from custody by the Helsinki court of Appeal.
 The court cited the long time he spent in pretrial detention as the grounds for his release.